qmk/qmk_firmware/keyboards/planck/ez/readme.md

 To enable the features from Oryx (ZSA's Configurator), either compile the the `oryx` keymap, or add `#define ORYX_CONFIGURATOR` to your `config.h` file.

-This enableds the front Indicator LEDs, and the `TOGGLE_LAYER_COLOR`, and `LED_LEVEL` keycodes.
+This enables the front Indicator LEDs, and the `TOGGLE_LAYER_COLOR`, and `LED_LEVEL` keycodes.
 The `TOGGLE_LAYER_COLOR` keycode toggles the customized LED map configured on Oryx.
 The `LED_LEVEL` cycles through the brightness levels for the front "teeth" LEDs.

 ### Indicator LEDs